krharsh17/nextcache-server/ftp/CONTRIBUTING.md

 - Receive the object details from the request.
 - Receive the file.
-- Save the file at the specified loaction inside the storage directory
+- Save the file at the specified location inside the storage directory
 - Return a 'UPLOAD_SUCCESSFUL' response if the insertion is successful, or a 'UPLOAD_FAILED' response if the insertion failed.

 ### Delete